Skip to main content

 Retrieving a Secret in the SDK

 When secrets_enabled is set, initialize() fetches the encrypted secret bundle alongside the policy bundle.
-This is a single network call -- no additional requests.
+This is a single network call.
+No additional requests.

 After initialization, get_secret() is a zero-latency in-memory lookup.
 It does not make network calls and adds no overhead to your application's hot path.